Xilinx/Alveo-Cards/docs/card-not-recognized.md

 - If the card isn't visible in the Vivado HW Manager navigate to the [Service Portal](https://www.xilinx.com/support.html) and initiate a return request.

 - - -
-### BIOS set to wrong PCIe bifurcation
+### PCIe bifurcation setting

-Bifurcation allows the BIOS to split 1 PCIe link into 2 (or more) lower speed links.
-The standard Alveo platforms are expecting a non-bifurcated link.
+PCIe bifurcation splits the PCIe link into two (or more) smaller buses.
+The bifurcation setting can be found in the BIOS.
+Not all systems support bifurcation.

-The bifurcation configuration is found in the BIOS settings.
-For many BIOSes "Auto" does not bifurcate the PCI link and the card will work as expected.
+Alveo platforms detailed in this guide are expecting a non-bifurcated link.
+Ensure bifurcation is not enabled.

 Next step:
-- Refer to manufacture's BIOS documentation to turn off bifurcation
+- Refer to manufacture's BIOS documentation to turn off bifurcation.

 - - -
 ### Recent system change